-The study was carried out to establish difficulties encountered by learners with teaching learners with low vision in regular primary schools in kasarani division in Nairobi district.
+5.2.1 The study was carried out to establish difficulties encountered by learners teaching learners with low vision in regular primary schools in

+Kasarani division in Nairobi district.

 The researcher collected data from the teachers teaching learners with low vision in regular schools.
 The study was mainly carried out to establish the numbers of children with low vision in Kasarani division.
-It also aimed at establishing the availability of educational resource for the vision.
-Another aim was to investigate the collaboration of the personnel involved in the teaching of teachers with low vision.
+It also aimed at establishing the availability of educational resource for the low vision.
+Another aim was to investigate the collaboration of the personnel involved in the teaching of learners with low vision.